Skip to main content

 Note

-Errors in configuration, access permissions, etc., will NOT cause the job to fail.
-Any errors will simply be logged in the output of the job and the summary file will not be created.
+Errors in configuration, access permissions, or file creation do not cause the RSJ job to fail.
+Any errors are logged in the job output, and the summary file is not created.